kotlingang/kds/README.md

     MainStorage.list += true
 }
 ```

-There are both blocking and asynchronous implementations (except JS-browser where there is only blocking implementation due to using `localStorage` instead of files).

 Note that the library is written in a way where you may **fully** customize it (add xml format for files/etc, implement java.Serializable support and so on, interfaces are common, so you may still use delegates, commits, mutations on it)